 1. Grab a couple pinches of oatmeal.

-2. Add liquid to soften the oatmeal.
-I use a few drops of lemon juice plus a splash of water.
-I use lemon juice because I have oily skin - sensitive skinned girls might prefer a few drops of oil, or carrot juice, or even just water.
+2. Add water to soften the oatmeal.
 I just use enough to wet all the oatmeal - you don't want it too wet, remember that the shower steam is going to wet your mask further!

 3. Add clay mask - unfortunately I put too much in the photo here, about half would've been enough.
 Approximately a fingerscoop full (that's a standard unit of measurement, I swear) should do.